 The Office of Graduate and Postdoctoral Affairs provides central support for all Master's and Doctoral students with a focus on their academic experience at Carnegie Mellon.
-The Graduate Education Office serves as a hub for connecting graduate students to relevant campus experts and resources to support their academic success, understanding of university level policies and practices and to assist them in advancing their personal and professional development.
+The Office of Graduate and Postdoctoral Affairs serves as a hub for connecting graduate students to relevant campus experts and resources to support their academic success, understanding of university level policies and practices and to assist them in advancing their personal and professional development.